WPIRoboticsEngineering/RBE3001_nucleo_firmware/README.md

 cd ..
 rm -rf RBE3001_nucleo_firmware
 ```
+# 4. Clone your teams firmware

-## Clone your copy of the firmware (Each team member should do this, AFTER the 2 steps above)
+## 4.1 Clone your copy of the firmware (Each team member should do this, AFTER the 2 steps above)
 A private repository containing the robot firmware was created for every team prior to the start of this lab.
 You can clone the repository by running

 where `XX' should be replaced by your team number (for instance `01').